In a recent article, we wrote about Macphun’s plans (

 Once you have entered your license details you are directed to a very nice looking opening splash screen.
 Here you can choose to open an image directly or batch process a series of images.
 It also has links to what’s new in the 2018 version, an online user guide, paid and free presets and Macphun’s HDR editor.
 Once you open an image you arrive at a very clean, surprisingly uncluttered interface.

-The interface is going to be a challenge for any relatively new photographic editing suites.
+The opening screen of Luminar 2018 The interface is going to be a challenge for any relatively new photographic editing suites.
 The design problem is twofold.
 Making an interface simple enough for relative newcomers to get to grips with but also comprehensive and familiar enough for experienced photographers to feel comfortable moving over from the Adobe world.
 Luminar’s approach with the interface tends towards newcomers but behind the simple and clean interface lies a range of powerful tools and presets.
 Macphun have done a good job in not cluttering up the screen with these yet making it obvious on how to access them using simple icons.
 The advantage of this approach is clear, with a huge amount of screen real estate devoted to the actual image.
+The clean interface conceals a powerful editing app The Editing Tools

 There are two ways to edit in Luminar 2018.
 Via a range of predesigned presets, or by using the more traditional editing tools.
 At the bottom of the editing screen, by default, are a range of presets.
 These are arranged into a series of categories ranging from Basic through Street to Dramatic.
 You can also add your own presets to this section.

-The more traditional editing tools are found just under the histogram on the right side of the screen.
+There is a wide range of pre-made presets The more traditional editing tools are found just under the histogram on the right side of the screen.
 Clicking Add Filters reveals a huge range of powerful tools, many of which will be very familiar to Photoshop users.
 This includes Curves, Channel Mixer, Advanced Contrast, similar to the Photoshop Levels tool and many others.
 When you select a tool it appears underneath the histogram showing the different variables that can be used.
 The beauty of this system is that you can stack the filters and turn them on or off as required.
 This allows you to easily change the effect they have on the image.
 You can also simply delete them if they are not doing what you had hoped for.
 Also included is Layers.
 This includes Adjustment Layers as found in Photoshop.
+Under filters is a comprehensive collection of familiar tools Basic cropping, resizing and zooming are found in a simple interface at the top.
+There is also a neat before and after comparison that splits the screen and shows you the difference between the edited and original image.
+Crop and Resize tools are found at the top Luminar In Use

 Switching to a new editing program is a challenge for any photographer.
 I found that within a few minutes I had worked out how to use Luminar to a reasonable degree of proficiency.
 The tools I know from other editing apps are available and easy to work out.
 The program loads RAW files straight into the editing suite without the need to go through a RAW processor first.
 This in itself is a useful advantage over its main competitor.